Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 Nathan: Yeah, so I’m very easy to contact.
 You can add me on Skype, Facebook, Twitter, Instagram.
 You can check out the FreeeUp blog, FreeeUp.com with three E’s.
 It’s free to sign up, there’s no monthly fee.
 If we tell you a worker’s $10.00 an hour, up pay $10.00 an hour.
 We try to make it as simple as possible.

 Anyone that mentions this podcast gets $1.00 off their first worker forever, so you can mention that promotion, and you can book a phone call with me right in our website.
 I love talking to clients and figure thing out what their needs are and helping them, so we’re in this.
-If we help you and your business grows, our workers are happy, you guys are happy, I’m happy.
+If we help you and your business grows, the workers are happy, you guys are happy, I’m happy.
 That’s really how we work.

 Jaime: See, I love that.
 I went to your website and I was like, “Oh, wait, you could just click here and book a call with him.
 Okay, that’s crazy,” because it’s rare.
 It’s extremely rare to have the person being like, “Oh, let me talk to you, please.
 Thank you very much,” especially with not too much qualifications.
 I was like, “15 minutes, 30 minutes.
 Hey, this is amazing.”

 Thank you so much for that.
 I really, really appreciate it because in the space that you’re in, it is definitely needed.
 I’ve tried so many times to hire contractors, and it takes so much time, and I make them do a bunch of test tasks beforehand, and it sounds like that’s what you guys are doing, so I really appreciate you putting that out there in the world and helping entrepreneurs because we need all the help we can get.
 Thanks so much for coming on the show today, Nathan.
 I really appreciate it.